Boundary value problems and Hardy spaces for elliptic systems with block structure: The four critical numbers

 The exponents $p_\pm(L)$ and $q_\pm(L)$ are called \emph{critical numbers} in the following.
-In this section we study first properties and prove the following inner relationship.
-In particular, there are only three of them. \begin{thm} The critical numbers satisfy
+In this section we study intrinsic relations between these numbers, using the machinery developed in Section~\ref{sec: Hp Hq boundedness}.
+For the various duality arguments in this section we recall that $L^\sharp = -(a^*)^{-1} \div_x d^* \nabla_x$ is in the same class as $L$ and similar to $L^*$ under conjugation with $a^*$.
+In particular, we have